A. J. Hendy: Miami Dolphins

 After going undrafted in the 2016 NFL draft, Hendy signed with the Miami Dolphins on May 6, 2016.He recorded an interception in his first preseason appearance against the New York Giants.
-He was released during final cuts on September 3, 2016.
+He was released during final cuts on September 3.
 On September 5, he was signed to the Dolphins' practice squad.
 On December 28, he was promoted to the Dolphins' active roster.
 He made his professional debut during Week 17 against the New England Patriots, playing special teams.

 On September 2, 2017, Hendy was waived by the Dolphins.

 Los Angeles Chargers

 On October 11, 2017, Hendy was signed to the Los Angeles Chargers' practice squad.
 He signed a reserve/future contract with the Chargers on January 1, 2018.

-On September 1, 2018, Hendy was waived by the Chargers and was signed to the practice squad the next day.
+On September 1, 2018, Hendy was waived by the Chargers and signed to the practice squad the following day.

 Houston Texans

-On January 2, 2019, Hendy was signed by the Houston Texans off the Chargers practice squad.
-He was waived on July 27, 2019.
-A week later, on August 3, 2019, Houston re-signed Hendy.
-On August 30, 2019, Hendy was released.
+On January 2, 2019, Hendy was signed by the Houston Texans off the Chargers' practice squad.
+He was waived on July 27, re-signed on August 3, and released on August 30.

 New York Guardians

 Hendy was selected by the New York Guardians in the 2020 XFL Supplemental Draft on November 22, 2019.
 He was named Co-Defensive Captain.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+Hendy had his contract terminated when the league suspended operations on April 10, 2020.

 Saskatchewan Roughriders

 Hendy signed with the Saskatchewan Roughriders of the CFL on May 4, 2020.
-After the CFL canceled the 2020 season due to the COVID-19 pandemic, Hendy chose to opt-out of his contract with the Roughriders on August 31, 2020.
-He opted back in to his contract with the Roughriders on December 21, 2020.
-He was placed on the suspended list on May 20, 2021, and reinstated on July 3.
-Hendy played in 14 games for the Riders during the 2021 season, contributing with 14 defensive tackles, seven special teams tackles and one interception.
+After the CFL canceled the 2020 season due to the COVID-19 pandemic, Hendy chose to opt-out of his contract with the Roughriders on August 31.
+He opted back in to his contract with the Roughriders on December 21.

+Hendy was placed on the suspended list on May 20, 2021, and reinstated on July 3.
+He played in 14 games for the Riders during the 2021 season, contributing with 14 defensive tackles, seven special teams tackles and one interception.
 Hendy re-signed with the Riders on March 28, 2022.
-He was cut after training camp in June 2022.
+He was cut after training camp the following June.